Indoctrination

 Indoctrination is the process of inculcating (teaching by repeated instruction) a person or people into an ideology, often avoiding critical analysis.
 It can refer to a general process of socialization.
 The term often implies forms of brainwashing or disagreeable forms of socialization.
 However, it can refer to both positive and negative forms of cultural transmission, and some academics consider it an integral element of education.

 The precise boundary between education and indoctrination is contested.
 The concept originally referred to education, but after World War I, the term took on a pejorative meaning akin to brainwashing or propaganda.
 Some distinguish indoctrination from education on the basis that the indoctrinated person is expected not to question or critically examine the doctrine they have learned.
 As such the term may be used pejoratively or as a buzz word, often in the context of political opinions, theology, religious dogma or anti-religious convictions.

 Common vectors of indoctrination include the state, educational institutions, religions, the arts, culture, and the media.
-Understood as a process of socialization into "ideal-type" citizens, indoctrination takes place in both democratic and authoritarian systems of government.
+Understood as a process of socialization into "ideal-type" citizens, indoctrination takes place under both democratic and authoritarian systems of government.